jamargoochIT/configure-ad/README.md

 <img width="352" alt="44" src="https://github.com/user-attachments/assets/da99301c-217b-4e28-a828-edf2bceee228"><br><br><br><br>

 We have to configure this setting for non-admin users because we’re now joined to mydomain.com (As it says in the above image in the From this location field).
-So now, none-admin users can remote into the Client-1 computer (virtual machine).
+So now, non-admin users can remote into the Client-1 computer (virtual machine).
 We haven’t created any non-admin users (who would be found in the EMPLOYEES OU we created in active directory.) but if we had any they would be able to remote into Client-1 now.
 And click OK again.